Keeping Children Safe in Education Knowledge Check

 Participants are then given several scenarios that are randomly selected looking at physical abuse, neglect, emotional abuse, sexual abuse, child-on-child abuse and early help.
 The aim of this section is to test their application of the knowledge they’ve accrued.

-Overall, participants need to answer 75% of the questions correctly to pass.
-Where they get a question wrong they are given pointers to the guidance to re-read the section before trying again.
+Overall, participants need to answer 80% of the questions correctly to pass.
 Those who attain the pass mark with the re-attempts receive a certificate and are recorded on the DSL’s report.
 Those with a lower score can make further attempts until they have passed.

 Reporting back